Lectures and Courses

 Career Mentoring and Management Course

-A unique feature of our graduate programme is the career mentoring that serves to guide your individual career plan.
-This training programme provides you with the nuts-and-bolts expertise required for successful scientific career development including grant and CV writing, as well as techniques to communicate clearly and project self-confidence during interviews.
+A unique feature of our graduate programme is career mentoring that serves to guide your individual career plan.
+This training over the course of three years provides you with the nuts-and-bolts expertise required for successful scientific career development including grant and CV writing, as well as techniques to communicate clearly and project self-confidence during interviews.